 - we do not artificially limit the number of articles we publish or have a set acceptance rate.

-The overall aim is to make peer review faster (by reducing rounds of revision and only requesting extra experiments when they are essential), fairer and more open. eLife does not support the Impact Factor and is a co-founder of the Declaration on Research Assessment (DORA).
+The overall aim is to make peer review faster, fairer and more open. eLife does not support the Impact Factor and is a co-founder of the Declaration on Research Assessment (DORA).
 Regularly updated metrics relating to the eLife editorial process are available in our Author Guide.

 - Peer Review: New initiatives to enhance the value of eLife’s process (Michael Eisen, eLife Editor-in-Chief, November 2019)